jwdebelius/avengers-assemble/README.md

 	* `cluster_otus`
 	* `get_otu_tree`
 	* `get_otu_taxonomy`
 6. **ASV denosing**.
 The table is generated by merging all ASV counts.
-Taxonomy comes from naive baysian classifiation of all sequences; sequences which don't have phylum level annotation are excluded.
+Taxonomy comes from naive bayesian classification of all sequences; sequences which don't have phylum level annotation are excluded.
 The tree is built by fragment insertion of the merged sequences
 	* `concatenate_single_asv_counts`
 	* `concatenate_single_rep_seqs`
 	* `classify_taxonomy`